Updated August 26, 2023

 • What is the best financial software for personal use?

-It entirely depends on your needs and what kind of rates you're willing to pay.
-But Empower and Mint are great free options to start with.
+The best financial software depends on your needs and what kind of rates you're willing to pay.
+Empower is a great free option to start with.
 You can link all your accounts, view your credit score, and get professional financial advice.

 • Is Quicken being discontinued?